-So you’ve decided to re-do the bathroom, you’re excited and you immediately pick up your phone and start researching….fast forward 10 minutes and you have either wandered off to watch videos of cats chasing lasers or you are completely overwhelmed and forgot what you started doing.
+So you’ve decided to re-do the bathroom, you’re excited and you immediately pick up your phone and start researching bathroom flooring ideas….fast forward 10 minutes and you are completely overwhelmed by all the images on Pinterest.
 Don’t worry, we’re here to help!
 Combing through the best bathroom flooring options doesn’t have to be overwhelming.

-The reality is this, you will want to find something that is in your budget, gives you the look you were hoping to achieve but most importantly you need to make sure that the flooring option you choose can stand up to large amounts of water (…cue the durability and slip-resistant features!)
+The reality is, you will want to find something that is in your budget while giving you the look you were hoping to achieve but most importantly you need to make sure that the flooring option you choose can stand up to large amounts of water (…cue the durability and slip-resistant features!)
 Here is our take on the best flooring options for bathrooms:

-Tile is our top pick for your bathroom renovations.
+Tile has our vote for the best flooring for your bathroom.
 It’s waterproof and comes in such a wide variety of styles, colors, shapes, patterns and sizes.
 You can achieve just about any look you were going for and can even mix and match them for a truly unique design by using floor tile, wall tile, accent tiles, etc. Porcelain tile is part of the ceramic tile family and the only difference between them is the water absorption rate.
 The Porcelain Tile Certification Agency (PTCA) certifies types of tile as “porcelain” if they have a water absorption rate of 0.5% or less.
 To learn more about the difference between ceramic and porcelain tile – head on over to our other blog post!

-Laminate flooring is a popular floor choice due to the wide-range of benefits it offers homeowners.
+Laminate flooring has become a popular choice for bathroom floors due to the wide-range of benefits it offers homeowners.
 In the past laminate floors have been left out of the bathroom for moisture concerns, but now, with waterproof laminate options available you can put this product in your bathrooms and get the luxurious look of wood without the hassle.
 Waterproof Laminate Flooring options offer you peace of mind with 48 hour spill and wet mop warranties.
 Our Aquaflor Laminate Flooring is the next best thing for your bathroom floors.

 And now – just a few thoughts on the some flooring you may want to skip on for the bathroom:

-Any type of wood product (solid or engineered) and no matter how well you try to protect it, is prone to some serious damage in a bathroom.
+Any type of wood product (solid or engineered) is prone to some serious damage in a bathroom, no matter how well you try to protect it.
 If you have hardwood throughout your home and wish to carry the look through into the bathroom, try matching it with a waterproof option like laminate and save yourself the heart-ache.
 Or if you are doing a powder room with no shower or bathtub present – you could probably get away with it.
 But just keep in mind – wood and water don’t play nice together and you might want to keep them away from each other.

-We discussed the waterproof option above – but it’s important to know that other products on the market that are laminate may not be ideal for bathroom floors.
-Over exposure to moisture could begin to warp the floors and make it unsightly — and you’ll be re-doing your bathroom sooner than you ever expected.
+We discussed the waterproof option above – but it’s important to know that other laminate products on the market may not be an ideal bathroom flooring option.
+Overexposure to moisture could begin to warp the floors and make it unsightly — and you’ll be re-doing your bathroom sooner than you ever expected.

 Since carpet has a tendency to soak up or retain moisture for so long it could be very difficult product to put into a space that is faced with large quantities of water on a daily basis.
-Covering your floors using a throw rug with a rubber backing allows you to air out the rug if it is wet and avoid issues like mold or damaging the floor underneath.
+Consider covering your floors with a throw rug with a rubber backing instead; this allows you to air out the rug if it is wet and avoid issues like mold or damaging the floor underneath.